 It is also important to determine what kind of riding style you'll be doing.
 Terrain differs from smooth trail riding to extremely rough, gravity-defying mountain terrain and everything in between, so pick a bike tailored to your specific riding style.
 There is also the matter of comfort versus efficiency.
 Bikes with full rear suspension are much more comfortable, but they are heavier and less efficient to pedal, so they would not be a great choice when learning mountain biking for beginners.

 Finally, it is important to realize mountain bikes fluctuate drastically in price throughout the year, so look for mountain bikes during the off-seasons of fall and winter and save yourself some serious money.
 I would recommend buying an entry-level, hardtail mountain bike, such as these bicycles from eBay:

-One important note about entry level mountain bike: Do not get a cheap bicycle, as your riding experience might be disappointing!
+One important note about entry-level mountain bikes: Do not get a cheap bicycle, as your riding experience might be disappointing!